openforcefield/openff-evaluator/docs/index.rst

       supercomputers through seamless integration with libraries such as `dask <https://distributed.dask.org/en/ latest/>`_.

-    - **Efficiency:** Properties will automatically be estimated using the fastest approach possible, whether that be through evaluated a trained surrogate model, re-evaluating cached simulation data, or by running simulations directly.
+    - **Efficiency:** Properties are estimated using the fastest approach available to the framework, whether that be through evaluating a trained surrogate model, re-evaluating cached simulation data, or by running simulations directly.

 Calculation Approaches